moh682/LSD-Case3/mwnck/README.md

 1. User registers that car has been delivered.
 2. User ends booking.
+3. System calculates extra fee if required.
-3. A confirmation message is shown on screen.
+4. A confirmation message is shown on screen.

 **Postcondition** (Success guarantees)
 A car is registered at a pick up place.